tutaslabs/famous-mixedmode-meteor/README.md

 Enjoy

-Tutuorial to follow soon on http://tutas-labs.com
+A Tutuorial is here  http://www.tutas-labs.com/famous-mixed-mode-and-meteor-integration/

+It includes instructions on the building of the famou.us engine.